eea/eionet.directory/README.md

 Configuration
 -------------
-The package can be configured via JNDI or a properties file.
+The package can be configured via JNDI, properties file or dependency injection.
 If a environment entry in JNDI is found then all required entries must be configured via JNDI.
 You configure the application through JNDI with the META-INF/context.xml of the web application using this package.
 In Tomcat all JNDI names will automatically be prefixed with `java:/comp/env`.
 Since it is a shared directory, configurations are in the `eionetdir/` sub-context.
 Example:

 ```xml
 <Context>